DaniCarmo/Elementary-Stars-p2/README.md

 2. Scroll Down to the Git Hub Pages Heading.
 3. Select main branch as the source.
 4. Click the Save button.
 5. Click on the link to go to the live deployed page.
-Link to live wesbite: [South West Yoga](https://danicarmo.github.io/South-West-Yoga-P1/)
+Link to live wesbite: [Kindergarten Stars]

 ## Run Project Locally